-CIGI provides advisory services to the following types of clients: Individuals (other than high net worth individuals) High net worth individuals • Pension and profit-sharing plans (other than plan participants) • Charitable organizations • Corporations or other businesses entities such as Partnerships or LCCs Trusts and Estates Governmental entities CIGI does not impose a minimum account size for investment advisory accounts.
-Investment advisory representatives may require a minimum account size.
+CIGI provides advisory services to the following types of clients: Individuals (other than high net worth individuals) High net worth individuals • Pension and profit-sharing plans (other than plan participants) • Charitable organizations Corporations or other businesses entities such as Partnerships or LCCs Trusts and Estates Governmental entities CIGI does not impose a minimum account size for investment advisory accounts.
+We do charge a negotiable minimum annual fee not to exceed \$2,500 for our Pension Consulting service.